 Until the 1950s, most people thought of sleep as a passive, dormant part of our daily lives.
-We now know that our brains are very active during sleep.
+Fast forward 70 years and we now know that our brains are very active during sleep.
 Moreover, sleep affects our daily functioning and our physical and mental health in many ways that we are just beginning to understand.
-So “What Is Sleep?”…

 What Is Sleep: A Dynamic Activity

-During sleep, we usually pass through five phases of sleep: stages 1, 2, 3, 4, and REM (rapid eye movement) sleep.
-These sleep stages progress in a cycle from stage 1 to REM sleep, then the cycle starts over again with stage 1.
-We spend almost 50 percent of our total sleep time in stage 2 sleep, about 20 percent in REM sleep, and the remaining 30 percent in the other stages.
-Infants, by contrast, spend about half of their sleep time in REM sleep.2
+During sleep, we usually pass through five phases: stages 1, 2, 3, 4, and REM (rapid eye movement) sleep.
+These stages of sleep progress in a cycle from stage 1 to REM sleep, then the cycle starts over again with stage 1.
+Children and adults spend almost 50 percent of their total sleep time in stage 2 sleep, about 20 percent in REM sleep, and the remaining 30 percent in the other stages.
+Infants, by contrast, spend about half of their sleep time in REM sleep.

-During stage 1, which is light sleep, we drift in and out of sleep and can be awakened easily.
+During stage 1, which is light sleep, we drift in and out of sleep and can be awoken easily.
 Our eyes move very slowly and muscle activity slows.
 People awakened from stage 1 sleep often remember fragmented visual images.
 Many also experience sudden muscle contractions called hypnic myoclonia or hypnic jerks, often preceded by a sensation of starting to fall.
 These sudden movements are similar to the “jump” we make when startled.
-Some people experience a sleep disorder known as PLMS where they experience recurring leg movements movements.
+Some people experience a sleep disorder known as Periodic Limb Movements of Sleep (PLMS), where they experience recurring leg movements.

 When we enter stage 2 sleep, our eye movements stop and our brain waves (fluctuations of electrical activity that can be measured by electrodes) become slower, with occasional bursts of rapid waves called sleep spindles.

 When we switch into REM sleep, our breathing becomes more rapid, irregular, and shallow, our eyes jerk rapidly in various directions, and our limb muscles become temporarily paralyzed during sleep.
 Our heart rate increases, our blood pressure rises, and males develop penile erections.
-When people awaken during REM sleep, they often describe bizarre and illogical tales – dreams.
+When people wake up during REM sleep, they often describe bizarre and illogical tales also known as dreams.

 The first REM sleep period usually occurs about 70 to 90 minutes after we fall asleep.
 A complete sleep cycle takes 90 to 110 minutes on average.
 The first sleep cycles each night contain relatively short REM periods and long periods of deep sleep.
 As the night progresses, REM sleep periods increase in length while deep sleep decreases.
 By morning, people spend nearly all their sleep time in stages 1, 2, and REM.

-What Influences the Quality & Length Of Sleep?
+What Influences the Quality and Length of Sleep?

 People who are under anesthesia or in a coma are often said to be asleep.
 However, people in these conditions cannot be awakened and do not produce the complex, active brain wave patterns seen in normal sleep.
 Instead, their brain waves are very slow and weak, sometimes all but undetectable.

 TIP: Having a comfortable bedroom and mattress are also important for facilitating good sleep.
-Have a quiet bedroom.
 Mattresses and beds should be comfortable for you and your bed partner.
+You should also make sure your bedroom is quiet.
 There are a lot of changes you can make to help you get better sleep.

 How Much Sleep Do We Need?

 People tend to sleep more lightly and for shorter time spans as they get older, although they generally need about the same amount of sleep as they needed in early adulthood.
 About half of all people over 65 have frequent sleeping problems, such as insomnia, and deep sleep stages in many elderly people often become very short or stop completely.
-This change may be a normal part of aging, or it may result from medical problems that are common in elderly people and from the medications and other treatments for those problems.
-More on How Important Is Sleep?
+This change may be a normal part of aging, or it may result from medical problems that are common in elderly people and from the medications and other treatments for those problems

+Sleep deprivation is defined as not obtaining adequate total sleep.
+Insufficient sleep adversely affects how the body functions.
 Experts say that if you feel drowsy during the day, even during boring activities, you haven’t had enough sleep.
 If you routinely fall asleep within 5 minutes of lying down, you probably have severe sleep deprivation, possibly even a sleep disorder.
 Microsleeps, or very brief episodes of sleep in an otherwise awake person, are another mark of sleep deprivation.
 In many cases, people are not aware that they are experiencing microsleeps.
-The widespread practice of “burning the candle at both ends” in western industrialized societies has created so much sleep deprivation that what is really abnormal sleepiness is now almost the norm.4
+The widespread practice of “burning the candle at both ends” in western industrialized societies has created so much sleep deprivation that what is really abnormal sleepiness is now almost the norm.

-Driver fatigue is responsible for an estimated 100,000 motor vehicle accidents and 1500 deaths each year, according to the National Highway Traffic Safety Administration.
+Driver fatigue is responsible for an estimated 100,000 motor vehicle accidents and 1,500 deaths each year, according to the National Highway Traffic Safety Administration.
 Since drowsiness is the brain’s last step before falling asleep, driving while drowsy can – and often does – lead to disaster.
 Caffeine and other stimulants cannot overcome the effects of severe sleep deprivation.
-The National Sleep Foundation says that if you have trouble keeping your eyes focused, if you can’t stop yawning, or if you can’t remember driving the last few miles, you are probably too drowsy to drive safely.
+If you have trouble keeping your eyes focused, if you can’t stop yawning, or if you can’t remember driving the last few miles, you are probably too drowsy to drive safely.